-- Child life insurance can be converted to adult life insurance at age 21.
+- Policy can be converted to adult life insurance at age 21.

 - Most young adults can get life insurance coverage later.

-- Child life insurance might be unaffordable for a young family.
+- A policy might be unaffordable for a young family.

 - The insurance company might require that your child have a medical exam.